David Nutt (publisher): The David Nutt firm in later years

 Alfred Nutt was David's eldest and only surviving son.
 In 1878 he took over the David Nutt firm, expanded it considerably, and added books on folklore and antiquities to its list of publications.
 At the turn of the century The Modern Language Quarterly was also published by the firm for the Modern Language Association (Great Britain).

 In 1890 the firm moved to a new address at 57-59 Long Acre, "At the Sign of the Phoenix" and in 1912 moved again, to Grape Street, New Oxford Street, London.

 After Alfred's sudden death in 1910, his wife Marie Louise Nutt became the proprietor.
 She continued to publish new authors including the poet Robert Frost and the firm became the latter's first publisher when it published his poetry collections A Boy's Will (1913) and North of Boston (1914).

 Financial difficulties forced Mrs. Nutt to sell the firm to Simpkin, Marshall, Hamilton Kent and Company in 1916.

 Personal life

-David Nutt married Ellen Clementina Carter, the daughter of Robert Carter and granddaughter of William Miller whose publishing house was a predecessor of John Murray.
+David Nutt married Ellen Clementina Carter, the daughter of William Francis Carter, M. D and granddaughter of William Richard Beckford Miller whose publishing house was a predecessor of John Murray.

 In 1864 Ellen was listed under her married name of Ella Clementina Nutt as the London representative of the German book trade.

-David Nutt died at his home in 1863.
+David Nutt died at his home 28 November 1863.